arjunganesan1903/Virtual-Harmonium/README.md

 > *Your keyboard is an instrument.
 It always was.*

-A vintage harmonium that lives entirely in your browser — no installs, no accounts, no nonsense.
+A vintage harmonium that lives entirely in your browser, no installs, no accounts, no nonsense.
 Just open the page, press a key, and make music.

 ---

 ## ✨ What is this?

 This is a fully playable **harmonium** built in pure HTML, CSS, and JavaScript.
-That means it runs on **literally anything with a browser** — your laptop, your phone, a tablet, an ancient family PC in the corner of a room.
+That means it runs on **literally anything with a browser**, your laptop, your phone, a tablet, an ancient family PC in the corner of a room.
 No app store.
 No setup.
 No build step.
 Just one file.

-It was also a small proof of something: that a mundane QWERTY keyboard — the thing you use to write emails and argue on the internet — can become a musical instrument with the right 300 lines of code.
+It was also a small proof of something: that a mundane QWERTY keyboard , the thing you use to write emails and argue on the internet can become a musical instrument with the right 300 lines of code.

 ---